 Can I treat TMJ at home?

-You can take steps at home to reduce the amount of symptoms and hope that it goes away on its own.
+You can take steps at home to reduce the number of symptoms and hope that it goes away on its own.
 Very mild cases can go away on their own.
-Although, moderate to severe cases of TMJ may need to be treated by your TMJ specialist at Premier Dental Care.
+However, cases of TMJ that are moderate to severe may require treatment by your TMJ specialist at Premier Dental Care.

 Why does my jawline hurt only on one side?